-SA Objectives Site Sites Site WM1 (formerly Site 1) Site WM2 (formerly Site 11) Site WM3 (formerly Site 78) Assessment (AA) if it is determined by an appropriate body that such an assessment is required.
+SA Objectives Sites 5 Site 1 11 Site 78 might be required to offset any negative effects identified.
 A HRA screening assessment has now been undertaken and concludes that if waste to energy technologies are used on the site (incineration, gasification and/or pyrolosis) there could be a likely significant effect on a part of the South Pennine Moors SPA/SAC (locally called Rombald's Moor).
-The findings suggest that although the addition of the emissions from a waste facility would be relatively small, acid deposition is already in excess of the critical load for this part of the South Pennine Moors SPA/SAC (Rombald's Moor) and therefore a waste management use involving combustion processes on proposed Site WM3 of the Bradford Waste Management DPD would potentially exacerbate an existing situation.
-SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising local and + The site is an urban, brownfield site, in proximity to a watercourse.
+The findings suggest that although the addition of the emissions from a waste facility would be relatively small, acid deposition is already in excess of the critical load for this part of the South Pennine Moors SPA/SAC (Rombald's Moor) and therefore a waste management use involving combustion processes on proposed Site 78 of the Bradford Waste Management DPD would potentially exacerbate an existing situation.
+SA6: Ensure restoration to biodiversity end use for waste (landfill) sites and contribute to realising local and national BAP targets. ?
+The site is an urban, brownfield site, in proximity to a watercourse.
 There may be opportunity for biodiversity enhancement through development of the site.
-The plan has been strengthened to stipulate that, prior to development, the investigation and mitigation of potential for habitat fragmentation, habitat enhancement (including helping + There may be opportunity for biodiversity enhancement through development of the site.
-The plan has been strengthened to stipulate that, prior to development, the investigation and mitigation of potential for habitat fragmentation, habitat enhancement (including helping to achieve BAP targets) should be undertaken.
-0 It is unlikely that the redevelopment of this site will contribute to the achievement of BAP targets, unless, through ecological assessment, it was identified that the site contains BAP resources which could be enhanced through the development.
-The plan has been strengthened to include the requirement for
+Ecological assessment would be required to identify BAP resources which could be enhanced through the development. ?
+There may be opportunity for biodiversity enhancement through development of the site. ?
+It is unlikely that the redevelopment of this site will contribute to the achievement of BAP targets, unless, through ecological assessment, it was identified that the site contains BAP resources which could be enhanced through the development.
+Environmental assessment would be required of proposals for waste management facilities on this site to